-Startup sediment samples will be collected downstream of S-486 and S-487 as they become operational; startup sampling for S-488 has been completed.
-Downstream fish and surface water samples for S-487 will be collected in proximity to the FU2 weir.
+Startup sediment samples will be collected downstream of S-486 as it becomes operational; startup sampling for S-488 has been completed.
+Startup sediment samples have been collected for S-487.
+Downstream surface water samples for S-487 were collected in proximity to the FU2 weir.
+Fish collection at the FU2 weir was designated NOB after multiple unsuccessful attempts.
+The FU2 Weir is being abandoned in-place during the plugging of the FAKA Union Canal and will no longer be used as a downstream monitoring location.